planetlabs/planet-mcp/README.md

 ### Prerequisites

-1. Python
+1. Python 3.11 or higher
-2. Planet SDK

-To install the Planet SDK and MCP server, use `pip` or your preferred package manager:
+To install the Planet MCP server, use `pip` or your preferred package manager:

 ```
-pip install planet planet-mcp
+pip install planet-mcp
 ```

+This will also install the planet SDK.

 ### Authentication